danielmoore/WpfIgniter/README.md

 }
 ```

-In this case, `AddCommand` will only be enabled if all of the following are true:
+In this example, `AddCommand` will only be enabled if all of the following are true:

 - the associated `CommandParameter` is convertible to an `int` (the string "123" is convertible, for instance)
 - the value of the converted `CommandParameter` is greater than 0